 The BMC Teammachine SLR is a mid-range carbon race bike at more accessible pricing levels.

-It’s similar to the SLR01 except for one big difference; the absence of hidden front-end cabling.
-Unlike the Teammachine SLR01, the Teammachine SLR has exposed brake hoses on the front end due to the non-integrated, two-piece cockpit design.
+It’s similar to the SLR01, except for the carbon grade (Premium 01 vs Premium carbon) and the absence of hidden front-end cabling.
+Unlike the BMC Teammachine SLR01, the BMC Teammachine SLR has exposed brake hoses on the front end due to the non-integrated, two-piece cockpit design.

-There are seven models in the Teammachine SLR lineup based on its groupset options.
+There are seven models in the BMC Teammachine SLR lineup based on its groupset options.

 More reading : Shimano Ultegra Di2 (R8100) vs SRAM Force eTap AXS Groupsets